mongodb-industry-solutions/RAG-Insurance/README.md

 OPENAI_API_KEY=<your key>
 MONGO_URI="mongodb+srv://<usr>:<pswd>@<cluster-name>.mongodb.net/?retryWrites=true&w=majority"
 ```
-In MongoDB Atlas create a new Vector Search Index, specifying the number of dimensions of our embedding arrays (350 in our case),
+In MongoDB Atlas import the dataset demo_rag_insurance.claims.json and create a new Vector Search Index, specifying the number of dimensions of our embedding arrays (350 in our case),
 the field where the embeddings are stored within our document ("claimDescriptionEmbedding"), and the similarity measure ("cosine", "dotproduct" or "euclidean").
 ```json
 {